Mark L. Prophet

 Marcus Lyle "Mark" Prophet (December 24, 1918 — February 26, 1973) was a controversial American New Age religious figure, self-proclaimed prophet, orator, and husband of Elizabeth Prophet.
 He claimed to be a Messenger of the Ascended Masters and founded The Summit Lighthouse organization on August 7, 1958 in Washington D.C.

 Personal life

 Marcus Lyle "Mark" Prophet was born on December 24, 1918, in Chippewa Falls, Wisconsin.
 With his wife Phyllis Margaret Lee he had five children.
 In 1960, he met Elizabeth Clare Prophet (born Wulf), whom he married in 1962 after divorcing his first wife.
 Mark and Elizabeth Prophet had four children.

 Death

-Prophet died of a stroke on February 26, 1973, in Colorado Springs, Colorado.
-Upon his death, his widow Elizabeth took over the leadership of the organization, changing its name to Church Universal and Triumphant in 1975, and built the new church into a worldwide movement which continues to the present day.
+Prophet died of a stroke on February 26, 1973, in Colorado Springs, Colorado at age 54.
+Upon his death, his widow Elizabeth took over the leadership of the organization, changing its name to Church Universal and Triumphant in 1975, and built the new church into an ongoing worldwide movement.